demosgill/speechToTextLW/README.md

 The output (default.txt) is a text file containing the transcription of your audio into text readable format.

 See more here: https://test.pypi.org/project/SpeechToText-GD/1.0.1/

+One can also install the package directly through the Python repository using: python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps SpeechToText_GD